 Graduate schools offer further training for art historians in teaching, historic preservation, conservation, and museum careers.
 Information on M.A. and Ph.D. programs can be obtained from your undergraduate advisor and other faculty, who can relate first-hand experiences; recent graduates are also happy to advise.
-The World Wide Web is an excellent way to consult up-to-date graduate catalogues with descriptions of programs, courses, and faculty.
-Most Masters programs require reading knowledge of one foreign language; doctoral programs require German and one other.
+The internet is an excellent way to consult up-to-date graduate catalogues with descriptions of programs, courses, and faculty.
+Most Masters programs require reading knowledge of one foreign language; doctoral programs require two foreign languages.

-Our majors have gone on to do graduate work at Berkeley, Columbia, Delaware, MIT, NYU, Princeton, Rutgers, Virginia, and other universities.
-Their areas of specialization, aside from History of Art and Architecture, have included art education, anthropology, archaeology, sculpture, conservation, museum training, corporate development, publishing, management, and library science.
-Among our graduates are college and high school teachers, an art therapist, an architectural historian specializing in historic preservation, an arts foundation consultant, numerous museum staff members, private art dealers, specialists at auction houses, slide librarians, art program officers at private charitable foundations, and arts administrators at state, local, and federal agencies.
+Our majors have gone on to do graduate work at Berkeley, Columbia, Delaware, MIT, NYU, Princeton, Rutgers, Williams, Virginia, and other universities.
+Their areas of specialization, aside from History of Art and Architecture, have included art education, anthropology, archaeology, conservation, museum training, corporate development, publishing, management, and library science.
+Among our graduates are college and high school teachers, an art therapist, architectural historians specializing in historic preservation, an arts foundation consultant, numerous museum curators and staff members, private art dealers, specialists at auction houses, digital image curators, art program officers at private charitable foundations, and arts administrators at state, local, and federal agencies.

 Faculty advisors are always interested in discussing career options open to our majors.
 Students may consider double majors (recent graduates have double-majored in the School of Management, English, Classics, and Anthropology) and other special options such as pre-med and pre-law.
-The Office of Internships within the Career Services Center offers additional resources for students seeking work experience related to art history.
+The College of Humanities and Fine Arts Advising and Careers Center offers additional resources for students seeking work experience related to art history.

 New York City Bus Trip